zhinst/zhinst-toolkit/README.md

 See the examples for more information in the folder 'examples'

 ## Contributing
 We welcome contributions by the community, either as bug reports, fixes and new code.
-Please use the GitHub issue tracker.
+Please use the GitHub issue tracker to report bugs or submit patches.
 Before developing something new, please get in contact with us.

 ## License
 This software is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more detail.